New Bullards Bar Reservoir: Recreation

 Bullards Bar Reservoir is also used for outdoor recreation.
 It is 16 mi in length and has 60+ miles of shoreline.
 Water Ski Magazine rates Bullards Bar Reservoir as one of the best recreational lakes in the United States.
 Bullards Bar is a mountain biking destination, with about 19 miles of hiking and biking trails, primarily on the east side of the lake.
-The trails are maintained by the USFS Yuba Ranger District and volunteers from Bicyclists of Nevada County or.
+The trails are maintained by the USFS Yuba Ranger District and volunteers from Bicyclists of Nevada County.
 Bullards Bar offers two boat launching facilities with one launch ramp adjacent to Emerald Cove Marina.
 Emerald Cove Marina offers a variety of services, such as a general store, gasoline, boat moorage, and camping as well as houseboat, ski, patio, and fishing boat rentals.

 There are two boat ramps, Cottage Creek (usable until the reservoir falls below 1,822 feet) and Dark Day (usable until the reservoir falls below 1798 feet).
 Both ramps are free.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught in New Bullards Bar Reservoir based on their levels of mercury or PCBs.